 "The Stone Needle," Vader said aloud.
 "In Beggar's Canyon?"

 "Yes."
 Luke looked up, his mouth falling slightly open.
 "You have heard of Tatooine?!
-I've been here for months now, and I've never met anyone who's heard of Tatooine."
+I've never met anyone here who's heard of Tatooine."

 "I ... used to live there.
 A long time ago."